Lazy

 veclhadamardfloordiv(v, w)

-Return the elementwise floor division of two vectors.
+Return the elementwise floor quotient.

 Source code in vector\lazy\elementwise.py